 While at Kodiak on the previous deployment, I had studied hard to pass a battery of tests to see if I would qualify for the Navy's Postgraduate School program.
 After one is away from formal studies for a few years, and I was, by then five years out of the Naval Academy, "hitting the books" becomes a challenge.
 I had to use all the spare time available to make up my deficits in academic memory.
 So, maybe the "system" was really rooting for me.
 I was approved for PG school on my second try.

 I want the reader to be aware that my flights with the new Commanding Officer, Lieutenant Commander Ed Hogan, rank high on my list for enjoyment and appreciation of his demonstrated expertise in naval flying.
-And later in my naval service, I commanded three patrol plane squadrons flying versions of the P2V Neptune aircraft and flew as PPC more than a thousand hours with my own crew.
+And later in my naval service, I commanded two patrol plane squadrons flying versions of the P2V Neptune aircraft and flew as PPC more than a thousand hours with my own crew.
 It just came kind of late.

 I must acknowledge that in our actual flights together, Hogan put greater trust in my flying ability, particularly on instruments, than Burris had done in our squadron's first deployment.
 Understandable.
 While I was with Hugh Burris I was a real novice and by the time that I flew with Hogan I had some pretty good instrument credentials accrued in the Aleutians.

 Our third Kodiak-based tour took me into more airfields on more varied assignments than the earlier tours.
 In those days, some naval air bases had Utility Squadrons flying a variety of aircraft for a variety of flight assignments.
 We did not have that luxury in Alaska while I was there so the duty patrol squadron often performed utility duties.
 We encountered an interesting assignment during our third deployment.

 Third, and Final Aleutian Deployment